Medically reviewed by Drugs.com. Last updated on Jul 1, 2022.

 - Psychiatric disorders

-In clinical trials, Daptacel vaccine was administered concomitantly with one or more of the following US licensed vaccines: Hib conjugate vaccine, IPV, hepatitis B vaccine, pneumococcal conjugate vaccine, MMR vaccine, and varicella vaccine.
-[See Adverse Reactions (6.1) and Clinical Studies (14).]
-When Daptacel vaccine is given at the same time as another injectable vaccine(s), the vaccine should be administered with different syringes.
+In clinical trials, Daptacel was administered concomitantly with one or more of the following US licensed vaccines: Hib conjugate vaccine, IPV, hepatitis B vaccine, pneumococcal conjugate vaccine, Meningococcal (Groups A, C, Y and W-135) Polysaccharide Diphtheria Toxoid Conjugate vaccine, MMR vaccine, and varicella vaccine.
+[See Adverse Reactions (6.1) and Clinical Studies (14.4).]
+When Daptacel is given at the same time as another injectable vaccine(s), the vaccines should be administered with different syringes and at different injection sites.

-Each 0.5 mL dose contains 15 Lf diphtheria toxoid, 5 Lf tetanus toxoid and acellular pertussis antigens [10 µg detoxified pertussis toxin (PT), 5 µg filamentous hemagglutinin (FHA), 3 µg pertactin (PRN), and 5 µg fimbriae types 2 and 3 (FIM)].
+Each 0.5 mL dose contains 15 Lf diphtheria toxoid, 5 Lf tetanus toxoid and acellular pertussis antigens [10 mcg detoxified pertussis toxin (PT), 5 mcg filamentous hemagglutinin (FHA), 3 mcg pertactin (PRN), and 5 mcg fimbriae types 2 and 3 (FIM)].

 The adsorbed diphtheria, tetanus and acellular pertussis components are combined with aluminum phosphate (as adjuvant), 2-phenoxyethanol (not as a preservative) and water for injection.